What is a prenup?

-No, it's not an Australian marsupial.
-The Webword Dictionary defines it as "a contract between two people made before marriage or civil union, for example stating the division of property if the couple divorce." i.e. as soon as Kate accepted my marriage proposal I made it clear I wanted her to sign a pre-nup.
+The Webword Dictionary defines the word "Pre-nup" as "A contract between two people made before marriage or civil union, for example stating the division of property if the betrothed couple divorce." i.e. as soon as Kate accepted my marriage proposal I made it clear I wanted to sign a pre-nup.

+But just how important is having a prenuptial agreement duly dated and signed prior to entering into a marital union while still engaged?
+The billionaire Donald Trump advises: "Always have a prenuptial agreement."
+I have seen people and businesses destroyed because there wasn't a prenup."
 Donald Trump further states in his book "Think Big and Kick Ass in Business and Life," when you get married, you think you are in love.
 Nobody thinks, "I'm getting married, but I know I'm going to get divorced."
 I know you are in love, but do not let it cloud your judgement.
 The sad reality is that 58 percent of marriages in the United States of America end in divorce.

 If you get married without a prenup, there is a 58 percent chance you will get a divorce and lose everything, even if you were madly in love when you get married in the first place.
 As one divorce lawyer put it, "Made in heaven, settled in court."
 It is sad and ugly, but true!

+In almost all provinces and states of America, a prenup is commonly referred to as: a pre-nuptial or ante nuptial agreement.
+These days other legal documents have surfaced and are being used after the marriage has taken place.
 Your family law attorney may refer to this type of legal arrangement involving a binding contract as a "marital agreement," a "post marital agreement," a "post nuptial agreement," or even as a "living together marriage agreement".
-Sometimes the word "agreement" is replaced with the word "contract".
+Sometimes the word conjugal "agreement" is replaced with the word "contract" for a wedded couple.

-When a couple do not enter into a legal and binding arrangement with the use of a "prenuptial agreement," the state in which they reside, may decide who actually owns the real property which may have been acquired during the marital union.
+When a couple do not enter into a legal and binding arrangement with the use of a "prenuptial agreement," the state in which they reside, may decide who actually owns the matrimonial real property which may have been acquired during the marital union.